The T1 Trust has launched its Founders Club. Click here for more information.

 The die has already been cast for this project.
 In 2008 a group of railway enthusiasts in Great Britain completed LNER Peppercorn Class A1 60163 Tornado, the first mainline steam locomotive built in the United Kingdom since 1960.
 Posted here is a link to the Tornado video.
 This video provides inspiration, and describes the framework we'll rely on for the PRR T1 5550 project.

-Experience has shown, that in a project like this, a large number of small donations can achieve success.
-If you would like to see this project come to fruition, please consider using the button below to make a contribution.
-Some supporters will wish to make a $10 per month recurring pledge.
+Experience has shown that in a project such as this, a large number of small donations, which recur monthly, can achieve success.
+If you would like to see this project come to fruition, please consider using the Donate Button below to make a contribution.
+Some supporters will wish to make a $20 per month recurring pledge.
 The regular donation was the driving force behind Tornado.
-If we can all skip one trip to Starbuck's per week, we can all enjoy the thunder as 5550, phoenix-like, arises from the molten metal of the foundry to fly at 140 mph, shrouded in Vulcan's billowing cape.
+For less than one dollar per day, we can all marvel at the sight of 5550, phoenix-like, arising from the molten metal of the foundry to fly at 140 mph, shrouded in Vulcan's billowing cape.